zamandalee/AlgorithmsNotes/BackendNotes/RubyConcepts.md

     end
   end
 end```
-- Singleton method: method given to a single object, often used for buttons of a GUI
+- **Singleton method**: method given to a single object, often used for buttons of a GUI
 - Method access control
-  - Public method: no access control
+  - **Public method**: no access control
-  - Protected: access w/i family, invoked by obj of defining class and subclasses
+  - **Protected**: access w/i family, invoked by obj of defining class and subclasses
-  - Private: receive must be self, only called in context of current obj
+  - **Private**: receive must be self, only called in context of current obj
 - Method lookup path: singleton --> extended module --> prepended module --> class itself --> included module --> super class
   - If multiple extended, included, or prepended modules, the last definition comes first

+Variables
+- Class variables: one copy shared by all objs of that class

 ## Proc vs. Lambda
-- Proc
+- **Proc**
   - Ex.: ```p = Proc.new {|a, b| puts a + b }``` ```p.call 1``` --> NoMethodError
-- Lambda: creates proc that checks number of args
+- **Lambda**: creates proc that checks number of args
   - Ex.: ```l = lambda {|a, b| puts a + b }``` ```l.call 1``` --> ArgumentError
 - Control flow keywords difference
   - Return in a Proc returns from its enclosing block/method as well as Proc, return in a lambda returns only from lambda